uea-teaching/computer-vision-2022/lectures/deep-learning-01.md

 we have looked at how a neural network can be built with matrix operations. and how we train a neural network.
-Worked through an example with the MNIST data set Realised we needed to move to CNNs to get location invarian features.
+Worked through an example with the MNIST data set Realised we needed to move to CNNs to get location invariant features.
 :::